All Episodes

 And Vlad needs the money.

-It's it interesting that that Putin is saying, hey, you guys won't stop your uh uranium enrichment program.
+It's interesting that Putin is saying, hey, you guys won't stop your uranium enrichment program.

 I've never heard the Russians be that concerned about that.

-By the way, in the San Francisco Chronicle today, they uh they they're just they're obsessing out there over who put this anti-Hillary ad on YouTube, uh, the one that has the uh the remake of the 84 Apple computer ad and the 84 Super Bowl that has a woman throw a sledgehand hammer at a big TV screen of Hillary Clinton mouthing her cliches.
+By the way, in the San Francisco Chronicle today, they're obsessing out there over who put this anti-Hillary ad on YouTube, the one that has the remake of the 84 Apple computer ad and the 84 Super Bowl.

 The political question of the week is the identity of the anonymous person who reworked that classic 84 ad introducing the Apple Macintosh computers to the world into a biting attack piece against Clinton and posted it on YouTube.

-Analysts have said the video's representative of the multiplying power and democracy of the internet is a harbinger of a brave new era of unauthorized viral political ads made by individuals working independently of campaigns and consultants.
+Analysts have said the video is representative of the multiplying power and democracy of the internet is a harbinger of a brave new era of unauthorized viral political ads made by individuals working independently of campaigns and consultancy.

-Yes, I will I will bet you they are concerned about.
+Yes, I will bet you they are concerned.

 You know how proprietary these people are.